Home Our Hope

 A few people think Jesus declared all foods to be clean, but the verses from Mark that they use do not support that idea, as we've seen.
 Also, those verses only speak about unclean food, not about all the other types of uncleanliness that are possible.

-The reason Spirit-filled believers can eat the foods that were unclean in the Old Testament and be in contact with the other things that made a person unclean is that the Spirit cleans the home where he lives.
+The reason Spirit-filled believers can eat the foods that were unclean in the Old Testament and be in contact with the other things that made a person unclean is that Jesus cleans the home where the Spirit lives.
 That is necessarily so.
 If we were to become unclean, even without knowing it, we would become intolerable to the Spirit as a residence, and he would have to leave.